vmaher14/MCTS-Ultimate-Tic-Tac-Toe/README.md

 A bot that uses the Monte Carlo Tree Search algorithm to play ultimate tic-tac-toe.

 ## Modifications
-The modified version used partial expansion + Upper Confidence bounds applied to Trees (UCT) + a heuristic.
-With this, instead of looping through every action that was available, the algorithm would only do a subset of moves.
-Then instead of always doing a random rollout, the heuristic would loop through the possible moves and would check for if there was a winning move available.
-If there was, it would immediate pick it, otherwise it would perform the rollout as normal.
-With the modification, the MCTS bot would win against the vanilla bot over 95% of the time, resulting in a major improvement on the vanilla algorithm.
+The modified version uses partial expansion + Upper Confidence bounds applied to Trees (UCT) + a heuristic.
+With this, instead of looping through every action that was available, the algorithm only does a subset of moves.
+Then instead of always doing a random rollout, the heuristic loops through the possible moves and checks for if there is a winning move available.
+If there is, it immediately picks it, otherwise it performs the rollout as normal.
+With the modification, the MCTS bot wins against the vanilla bot over 95% of the time, resulting in a major improvement on the vanilla algorithm.

 ## How to run